franciscozorrilla/EMBOMicroCom/exercises/exercise_1.md

-# 🔎 Inspect metabolic models
+# 🔎 Inspect the metabolic models

 While genome-scale metabolic models may appear complicated and mysterious at first, they exist in our computers as modest text files.